-Exclude -
+Exclude •

 Exclude

 Include

-10Mhz Voting: If set to include, 10Mhz Voting will be included in the voting process.
-If set to exclude, the control will not be included in the process.
+10Mhz Voting: If set to include, the 10Mhz input status will be included in the voting process.
+If set to exclude, the input will not be included in the process.

-Word Clock Voting: If set to include, Word Clock Voting will be included in the voting process.
-If set to exclude, the control will not be included in the process.
+Word Clock Voting: If set to include, the Word Clock input status will be included in the voting process.
+If set to exclude, the input will not be included in the process.